-- 5. Under the mandatory rules of many legal systems, the risk of loss of or damage to property may not pass to a purchaser prior to the time when the property is handed over to him, or when the property is clearly identified to the contract by marking, shipment, notice given to the purchaser, or other means.
-In addition, mandatory legal rules often provide that once equipment and materials are incorporated in the works, they form part of the works, and that the rules governing the bearing of risk in relation to the works also apply to the equipment and materials so incorporated (see paragraph 10, below).
-Subject to limitations such as these, many legal systems give the parties a considerable degree of autonomy to agree on the allocation of risk between themselves. - 6.
-The rules in some legal systems governing the passing of risk have been formulated with special reference to the passing of risk under sales contracts, and may not deal appropriately with some of the situations arising under works contracts.
-For example, under a sales contract, the main obligation of the seller is to deliver the goods, and some legal systems provide that, unless the parties agree otherwise, the time of the passing of risk in respect of the goods coincides with the time of the transfer of ownership of the goods.
-Such a solution may not always be desirable in relation to a works contract (see chapter XV, "Transfer of ownership of property") in which the obligation of the contractor involves not only the supply of equipment and materials, but also the use of the equipment and materials for construction of the works.
-In many such cases, it may be appropriate for the contractor to bear the risk in respect of this equipment and materials until their incorporation in the works (see paragraph 12, below). - 7.
-In determining how the risk of loss or damage is to be allocated between the parties, factors such as the following need to be considered and balanced: - (a) which party can better control the circumstances which may result in loss or damage; this party will usually be the party who is in physical possession of the equipment, materials or the works.
+- 5. In determining how the risk of loss or damage is to be allocated between the parties, factors such as the following need to be considered and balanced: - (a) First, and most importantly, which party is able to insure the goods at the least cost, or, under the works contract, is to provide the insurance cover for the loss or damage in question, or is in a better position to claim against an insurer: - (b) Which party can better control the circumstances which may result in loss or damage; this party will usually be the party who is in physical possession of the equipment, materials or the works.
 An allocation of risk to that party may create an incentive to care for the goods with diligence.
 In addition, allocation of the risk to the party in physical possession of the property may avoid disputes over whether the loss or damage was caused by a failure to take due care of the property, or by an accidental event or act of a third person which could not have been prevented.
-The parties may wish to attach considerable weight to this factor in allocating risk; - (b) the undesirablility of a multiple passing of risk between the parties (e.g. from contractor to purchaser, and then from purchaser to contractor).
-The parties may also wish to attach considerable weight to this factor; - (c) which party is able to insure the goods at the least cost, or, under the works contract, is to provide the insurance cover for the loss or damage in question, or is in a better position to claim against an insurer; - (d) which party can best salvage and dispose of the damaged property. - 8.
-The parties may sometimes wish to exclude from the risks to be borne by the contractor the risk of loss or damage caused by certain specified events, for example, war, other military action, riots (unless solely caused by employees of the contractor or his subcontractors), earthquake, or floods.
-1/Since the exclusion will result in those risks being borne by the purchaser, it is advisable for the contract to specify the cases when the purchaser is to bear them.
+The parties may wish to attach considerable weight to this factor in allocating risk; - (c) The undesirablility of a multiple passing of risk between the parties (e.g., from contractor to purchaser, and then from purchaser to contractor).
+The parties may also wish to attach considerable weight to this factor; - (d) Which party can best salvage and dispose of the damaged property. - 6.
+The parties may sometimes wish to exclude from the risks to be borne by the contractor the risk of loss or damage caused by certain specified events, for example, war, other military action, riots (unless solely caused by employees of the contractor or his subcontractors), earthquake, or floods (so-called "excepted risks").
+Since the exclusion will result in those risks being borne by the purchaser, it is advisable for the contract to specify the cases when the purchaser is to bear them.
 The parties may wish to provide that the purchaser bears those risks only where the loss or damage is caused by the specified events in the country where the works is to be constructed.
-If, however, the parties wish to provide that the purchaser is to bear the risks even in respect of loss or damage caused outside the country where the works is to be constructed, it is desirable for the contract to specify the time when the purchaser is to commence to bear those risks (e.g. at the time when the equipment and materials are handed over to the first carrier for transportation to the site).
+If, however, the parties wish to provide that the purchaser is to bear the risks even in respect of loss or damage caused outside the country where the works is to be constructed, it is desirable for the contract to specify the time when the purchaser is to commence to bear those risks (e.g., at the time when the equipment and materials are handed over to the first carrier for transportation to the site).